MKD2004/Handwritten-Alphabet-Recognition/README.md

 ## 🎯 Results

-The model achieved a high test accuracy of **[Enter Your Accuracy Here, e.g., 99.2%]** on the unseen test data.
+The model achieved a high test accuracy of 99.2% on the unseen test data.
 The results demonstrate the model's excellent ability to generalize and accurately classify handwritten characters, with very few errors on the validation set.